The Woodshed (All Friday and Saturday race-related activities)

 Option 2: Saturday, June 9, 6:15am – 7:45am.
 Important Note: road traffic will be held for the start of each race.
 Please arrive at least 30-45 minutes before the start of the Marathon (7:30am start time) to avoid being held in traffic.

 PLEASE CAR-POOL!
 Parking space is ample, but parking will proceed quicker with fewer cars.
 Parking will be directed by local Volunteer Fire Departments.
-Parking will be in the hard-packed field of the High Country Fairgrounds.
-Traffic will be held before the start of each race, so even if you’re running the 5K, plan to arrive at least one-hour in advance of your race start.
+Parking will be in the hard-packed field of the Woodshed.
+Traffic will be held before the start of each race, so even if you’re running the 4-Mile, plan to arrive at least one-hour in advance of your race start.

-- The Marathon and 5K will within the High Country Fairgrounds near the Finish Line.
+- The Marathon, Half-Marathon and 4-MIle will start at the Woodshed near the Finish Line.

 - The races will start on time.